TexasTorque/Ray-2019/README.md

 We have put our PID library to many uses:
 * The Climber subsystem, which is capable of putting Ray on habitat level 3, uses pitch angle of the gyroscope as the process variable for a P controller.
 This helps the robot stay level as it is rising.
+* Vision processing, where a PID controller sets drive base output to center the robot with respect to the target
 * The Lift subsystem uses a PI controller with two sets of coefficients to help counteract gravity.
 During a match, the operator presses buttons to quickly move the Lift to setpoints, and the setpoints can be manually adjusted using joysticks
 * The Rotary of the Intake subsystem is implemented in a similar way to the Lift